Beijing–Hong Kong high-speed train: History

-On 30 January 2020 the service was suspended due to the COVID-19 pandemic.
+On 30 January 2020 the service to West Kowloon was suspended due to the COVID-19 pandemic.

-On 28 March 2020, the service has restored between Beijing West and Shenzhen North, but service to West Kowloon station is still suspended.
+On 28 March 2020, the service was restored between Beijing West and Shenzhen North, but service to West Kowloon station was still suspended.

+On 1 April 2023, services to West Kowloon station were restored.

+On 15 June 2024, the maximum speed of the Beijing–Guangzhou high speed rail (Wuguang section) was increased from 310km/h to 350km/h, reducing the journey time by 46 minutes from Hong Kong to Beijing.

 Operations

 The service operates on a daily basis under the following timetable:

 Train formation

-The service is operated by 16-car CR400AF-A trainsets with the formation shown below.
+The service was operated by 16-car CR400AF-A trainsets with the formation shown below.
 Car 3-14 are for second class seats with 3+2 seating.
 The dining car is located in Car 9 and wheelchair space is provided on Car 8.
 Car 2 and 15 are first class car with 2+2 seating.
 Car 1 is for business seats only and Car 16 is a hybrid of first class seats and business seats.

+From 1 April 2023, all trains were replaced by the newer China Railway CR400BF-Z(Base in Guangzhou South Depot).
+However, from 15 June 2024, they were again replaced by the double-headed CR400AF-Z(Base in Shenzhen Depot) to enable quiet cars on this route.